 This recipe for Sheet Pan Spaghetti Squash is a favorite of mine and is a good place to start focusing on technique and flavor building.
 It fits most common criteria — simple, quick, little prep, and fast clean-up!
 Although steaming or even microwaving a squash whole might seems easier (and a way to avoid having to cut the squash), by roasting you bring out more layers of flavor.
 With its limited ingredient list, be sure you use the highest quality you can find.
 The olives and capers are intricate to the dish, so if you “really” don’t like them, this probably isn’t your dish.
 The pine nuts add a welcome creamy crunch, but sunflower seeds make a good substitute and help boost the nutritional levels.
-If cutting the squash is intimidating, join our free private “Eat Well to Be Well” facebook group for a how-to video, or become a Mrs. Dornberg’s VIP member and gain access to that video and much more including our complete online video knife skills course!!
+If cutting the squash is intimidating, I’ve included a video showing you how!

 Until next time, Happy Cooking!!

 - Salt and Freshly Ground Pepper

 - Extra Virgin Olive Oil or other oil of choice

 - 1 Pint Grape or cherry tomatoes

 - 1/2 Cup Kalamata olives pitted and halved

 - 1/2 Teaspoon Crushed Red pepper flakes optional (to taste)

 - 1/4 Cup Toasted Pinenuts or sub toasted sunflower seeds